Twin Falls deserves a public recreation center.

 The numbers tell the story.

-Jerome.
-Shoshone.
-Kimberly.
-All have recreation centers or recreation districts.2 Twin Falls — the regional hub — does not.
+Jerome and Shoshone have recreation centers.
+Twin Falls doesn't.2 Twin Falls — the regional hub — does not.

 Spread the word